TOS Ocean Observing Team Award

 - Supporters need not be active members of The Oceanography Society at the time of nomination.

 Each nomination consists of the following elements.
-All nomination materials are submitted via the online submission system, which will open in July 2020, and must include the following:
+All nomination materials are submitted via the online submission system and must include the following:

 This text will appear in news releases and on certificates presented to the Ocean Observing Team.
 The text of this citation should be 200 characters or less.

 2. Professional History

 - Teams must comprise at least six representative members.
 A curriculum vita (five pages maximum) for each of six representative members must be submitted.
 The curriculum vita must include the representative team member’s name, professional mailing and email addresses, research experiences, and major contributions and service to the community.

 - A team-project accomplishment report (five pages maximum) should span the range of important contributions addressing the Ocean Observing Team Award criteria.
 In addition, this report should document original impacts in highlighted areas of sustained observations.
 Contributions to relevant innovations, technologies, networks, and facilities may be documented by citing community syntheses or project reports in addition to scientific journal articles, patents, and data sets within this five-page report.

 3. (Self) Nomination Letter